elchemista/spectre-kinetic-engine/README.md

 # spectre-kinetic

 > **Deterministic, zero-LLM action dispatch for agents — powered by static embeddings and a compact Action Language.**
+> This library is designed to be used as a FFI binding in Elixir applications as part of the Spectre framework.
+(Supervised Process Event Controller for Transition & Reasoning with Elixir.)
+But the framework is not ready yet.

 ---